 Level 2 charger prices and installation

 While charging your EV at home costs significantly less than both fueling a gasoline vehicle and charging an EV at public stations, installing a Level 2 charger at home can be costly upfront.
 Electric cars usually include a Level 1 charger which can be plugged into any 120-volt outlet.
-However, a Level 1 charger can take a full 20 hours to charge up the vehicle, so many EV owners purchase and install a Level 2 charger in their home which can power up the vehicle in almost half the time.
+However, a Level 1 charger can take a full 20 hours to charge up the vehicle, so many EV owners purchase and install a Level 2 charger in their homes.
+These EV chargers can add value to the home and they can power up the vehicle in almost half the time.

 A Level 2 charger can range in price, but it will typically cost up to $3,500 for both the equipment and installation costs.